Fanum House

-Fanum House is the headquarters of the Automobile Association in Basingstoke, in the English county of Hampshire.
+Fanum House is the former headquarters of the Automobile Association in Basingstoke, in the English county of Hampshire.
 It is one of several current and former AA buildings named "Fanum House" around the country.
 The original headquarters in Leicester Square, London, was also called Fanum House, "Fanum" being the call sign of the AA.

 Early years

 The AA took advantage of 1960s government incentives to move from their London HQ to the rapidly expanding town of Basingstoke.
-The building was completed in 1972 and AA employees moved in at that point.
+The building was designed by Farmer and Dark.
+It was completed in 1972 and AA employees moved in at that point.
 It was officially opened by Queen Elizabeth II in 1973.
 It is an 83-metre (274 feet), eighteen-storey building (seventeen floors of offices plus a viewing gallery on top).

 Location

 Fanum House is clearly visible from the M3 motorway and from the A30 approaching Basingstoke.
 Fanum is a Latin word for "temple", and was chosen to reflect the AA's status as the UK's premier motor breakdown company.

 The Skyline Plaza development in the town centre replaced Fanum House as the tallest building in Basingstoke when it was extended from 61 metres to 85 metres, with the addition of three floors in 2009.